aserowy/neocode/README.md

 ## requirements

 - neovim >= 0.9
-- lf (if not installed netrw gets used)
+- lf or yazi (depends on bindings)
 - ripgrep

 ## keymaps